vega-studio/deltav/docs/how-to-use-DeltaV.md

 #### Resources

-This is a list of resources that customer will use in layers for labels, images or videos.
+This is a list of resources that developers will use in layers for labels, images or videos.
 There are two types of resources: AtlasResouce and FontResource

 #### Pipeline